wader/fq/doc/usage.md

 ## Color and unicode output

 fq by default tries to use colors if possible, this can be disabled with `-M`.
-You can also enable useage of unicode characters for improved output by setting the environment variable `CLIUNICODE`.
+You can also enable usage of unicode characters for improved output by setting the environment variable `CLIUNICODE`.

 ## Configuration